City Zoo

+City Zoo was preceded by the singles "Full Stop", "City Zoo", and "Selfless".
+The tracks "Miss Similar" and "Walk on Water" were also included in the album's track list, with the latter serving as the theme for the Chinese version of the film Terminator: Dark Fate (2019).
+The song "Long After" served as the theme for the film Do You Love Me As I Love You (2020).

 Background

 City Zoo is an album that fully realizes G.E.M.'s vision from the concept of the album from song to song creation, music production, visual creativity, and event planning and promotion.
 The album starts from the human nature she has experienced in the past, turning her observation and care into lyrics.
 Each song uses metaphorical methods to convey the status of interpersonal relationships or social phenomena through an animal image.

 Music and lyrics

 The album begins with the album title track, which incorporates a large number of hip-hop arrangements, Describe the living postures of various animals, and reflect social phenomena, and sneer at the dark side that everyone may appear at some moment and hope that everyone can clear the temptation of false lies with the clearest vision and make the best choice.
 The second track "Fly Away" is a very melancholy song, and the symbolic animal is owl.
 Through this song, G.E.M. hopes to express her inner struggle and desire to share the mood with others, not to hear from others consolation, the producer used a very complicated rhythm set with G.E.M. whispering and multi-segmentation, and some echo effects, successfully creating the effect of empty echoes in the forest.